Configuring PubSub+ Cache on the Designated Router

-This section describes how to configure and manage PubSub+ Cache on a Solace PubSub+ event broker that is acting as the Designated Router for the PubSub+ Cache facility.
+This section describes how to configure and manage PubSub+ Cache on a PubSub+ event broker that is acting as the Designated Router for the PubSub+ Cache facility.

 Operating Limits